pippen6668/capstone/proposal.md

 Deep learning is one of the most important breakthroughs in the field of artificial intelligence in the past decade.
 It has achieved great success in speech recognition, natural language processing, computer vision, image and video analysis, multimedia, and many other fields.

-The most influential breakthrough in deep learning in computer vision occurred in 2012, and Hinton's research team won the ImageNet Image Classification Competition with deep learning.
-Since then, the annual ImageNet image classification competition has won the championship of the neural network.
+Hinton's research team proposed the AlexNet architecture and won the ImageNet Image Classification Competition in 2012, which the accuracy is more than 10% above the second place.
+Since then, the annual champions are all methods of neural networks.

 | Year | Model | Top 5 error rate |